umn-dash/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 - "Create headings, sections, and subsections."
 - "Learn to bold, italicize, and format text."
 - "Create lists."
-- "Create different classes of documents and use different stypes with them."
+- "Create different classes of documents and use different styles with them."
 - "Create equations and use mathematical notation."
 keypoints:
 - "Sections are delineated by `\\section` and automatically numbered.
 Subsections can be added with the `\\subsection` command."
 - "The commands `\\textbf{}` and `\\textit{}` can be used to bold and italicize text by taking in text as an argument."
-- "Lists can be created using the `itemize` environment, and numbered lists can be created using the `enumerate` environment."
+- "Lists can be created using the `{itemize}` environment, and numbered lists can be created using the `{enumerate}` environment."
 - "Document types are specified by the `\\documentclass{}`, and can be customized using options added as arguments in `[]`."
-- "Math typesetting can be used in-line with the text by surrounding formulas with dollar signs, or separately using the `equation` environment."
+- "Math typesetting can be used in-line with the text by surrounding formulas with dollar signs, or separately using the `{equation}` environment."
 ---

 # Basic typesetting